 You may be asked for a passphrase.
-It's a good idea to set (and keep a record of) a passphrase if you want to, but it's not compulsory: you can hit enter at this step.
+It's a good idea to set (and keep a record of) a passphrase if you want to, but it's not compulsory.

-> Copy the private key to your SFTP client setup side.
+- Copy the private key to your HRIS or SFTP client setup side.